Jamie

 You may be considering counselling and psychotherapy because you are experiencing difficulties in your life related to your past or present, are feeling stuck, seeking new direction and change or wish to develop greater awareness of yourself and more vitality in life.

 Contact me to explore the possibility of working together on your journey.
-Learn more about me, my professional experience, how I work and frequently asked questions below.
-For support in times of immediate crisis, helpful links, articles, self-help tools, local and national organisations and communities see my Support Resources.
+Learn more about me, my professional experiencehow I work and frequently asked questions below.
+For support in times of immediate crisis, helpful links, articles, self-help tools, local and national organisations and communities see Support Resources

 About Jamie